 The SAMHSA National Helpline is another 24/7 hotline.
 Unlike the suicide prevention hotline, this one provides information and referrals primarily for mental health and substance abuse issues — and importantly, it doesn’t provide counseling.

-SAMHSA can connect you with treatment facilities, support groups and behavioral health treatment services that may help if you’re in need.
+SAMHSA can connect you with depression treatment facilities, support groups and behavioral health treatment services that may help if you’re in need.
 You can also check out the online treatment locator for virtual support.

 You’re not alone in this fight against depression.
 One in five adults in the United States experiences mental illness each year.
 But like calls to depression helplines, these numbers aren’t a lasting comfort — nor are they a treatment.